GioTem/ErosVoice/README.md

 - Enhance and refine quickword management, possibly utilizing JSON, and improve search functionality
 - Adopt a better TTS (Text-to-Speech) solution than the system's default
 - Explore a faster writing method

+## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE).

+### Attribution
+If you use or adapt this project, you must give appropriate credit by providing a link to the original repository and indicating if changes were made.
+You must also include a copy of the license.

+### Non-Commercial Use
+You are free to use this project for non-commercial purposes only.
+Any commercial use is prohibited.

+For more details, please see the [LICENSE](LICENSE) file.